 A huge military parade down the Champs-Élysées from the Arc de Triomphe to Place de la Concord starts at 11am and lasts about an hour.
 It includes representatives of elite French military regiments on foot, on horseback, and in vehicles - including tanks.

-If you want to be sure of a superb view, reserve one of the rooms or suites overlooking the parade route at the 5-star Paris Marriott Champs-Élysées.
-You should expect the rates to be pricey - but the views will be priceless.
+(Normally, if you want to be sure of a superb view and plan ahead far enough in advance, you can reserve one of the rooms or suites overlooking the parade route at the 5-star Paris Marriott Champs-Élysées.
+You should expect the rates to be quite pricey - but the views will be priceless.
+Or, you can also try to snag seats on the upper level of one of the cafes along Champs-Élysées by stopping by a few days in advance and asking to reserve a window table.
+These will not be options this year - but keep them in mind if you're planning ahead for next year.)

 If you want to skip the parade but watch the military aircraft flyover, logistics are much easier - you can see the planes from many spots in the city.